 The problems with LCA and EROEI

-This is insane!
+No wonder complete studies with wide boundaries are seldom done.
 There are infinite regressions, since every object has its own LCA and EROEI.
 A Toyota car has about 30,000 parts.
 A windmill turbine has 8,000 components (AWEA).
 The supply chains (transportation fuel) for both involve thousands of companies and dozens of countries.